+1 (302) 651-4993

 We’re proud to play a part in this important program to reduce the devastating effects child abuse has on children, families and the community.

 Relax, unwind and take a moment to yourself.
 Grab a cup of coffee or tea, watch TV, check your email and even shower while you’re still close to your child’s room.

 You can make a huge difference in the life of a child by joining forces with Nemours Associates and parents just like you to improve experiences for all of the kids we see – and their families.

-Pediatric integrative medicine works in conjunction with medical care, which blends traditional and alternative medical therapies for children to help them feel better physically and emotionally.
+Pediatric integrative medicine works in conjunction with medical care, which blends traditional and alternative medical therapies to help children feel better, including massage, art and music therapy...